Australia’s migration settings continue to evolve, with updates to the review of student visa refusals by the Administrative Review Tribunal (ART).

 New amendments allow the Administrative Review Tribunal to make decisions without holding an oral hearing in certain cases of temporary visa refusals.
 The Government has indicated that student visa refusals will be the first category where this approach will apply.

-This means some student visa appeals will now be decided “on the papers” only based solely on the written documents provided.
+This means almost all student visa appeals will now be decided “on the papers,” which means based solely on the written documents and any legal submissions provided.

 What does “on the papers” mean?